openedx/edx-documentation/en_us/shared/course_components/create_html_component.rst

    with HTML code>`.

 #.
 To enter a display name for the component, select the Pencil icon next to
    the title in the top left corner of the visual editor.
-Changing the default to a unique, descriptive display name can help you and your learners identify course content quickly and accurately.
+Changing the display name from it's default value to a unique, descriptive display name can help you and your learners identify course content quickly and accurately.
 If no title is present, the platform shows "Text" as the name of the component when in Studio.

 #.
 Select **Save**.